theroyallab/tabbyAPI/README.md

 ## Supported Model Types

 TabbyAPI uses Exllama as a powerful and fast backend for model inference, loading, etc. Therefore, the following types of models are supported:

-- Exl2/GPTQ (deprecated, will be removed in the near future)

 - Exl3 (Highly recommended)